 With regard applications I have worked on applying multilevel and other statistical models to problems as diverse as assessing welfare in chickens, modelling herd breakdowns with TB in cattle, investigating nesting behaviour of great tits and the impact of class sizes on primary school children.
 Much of this work is in collaboration with discipline experts and I firmly believe that statistics and in particular statistical modelling is the glue that binds together interdisciplinary research

-My current ESRC research grant in the Digital Social Research programme, that is developing the new statistical software package STAT-JR has it's own web page http://www.bristol.ac.uk/cmm/research/estat/
+My current ESRC research grant follows on work from my node in the Digital Social Research programme, that developed the statistical software package STAT-JR and in particular it's eBook interface.
+More details are available at the multilevel modelling centre website: http://www.bristol.ac.uk/cmm/

 Further information about Professor William Browne can be found here.